Brend-Smits/Brend-Smits/README.md

 ## Hi there 👋,

-#### Hello, I'm Brend Smits, a software engineer deeply interested in DevSecOps and prototyping.
+Hello, I'm *Brend Smits*, a software engineer deeply interested in DevSecOps and prototyping.
 My primary objective is to simplify the lives of developers by crafting valuable innovations.
 I approach challenges with an exploratory mindset and embrace an entrepreneurial attitude.
 Rather than specializing in a specific language or framework, I adapt to the unique requirements of each problem, employing diverse technologies to achieve optimal solutions.

 ## Technologies